-Having this data in one place will enable you to take proactive actions and create effective strategies that will help grow your business quicker.
-It all boils down to finding invaluable insights about the customer, which is important when you’re deciding on what directions to take in your marketing operations.
+Having this data in one place enables you be proactive and create effective strategies for business growth.
+It all boils down to the power of customer insights, which are so important when deciding the direction of your marketing operations.

-Emerging technologies like Artificial Intelligence, Computer Vision, Deep Learning, and Machine Learning are redefining customer engagement like we know it.
+Emerging technologies like artificial intelligence, computer vision, deep learning, and machine learning are redefining customer engagement as we know it.

-Robots get to learn more about your customers through deep learning and machine learning implementation which would bring about personalization in your customer service.
+AI can also use deep learning and machine learning to bring personalization into your customer service.

-According to Gartner, by 2020, smart personalization engines used to recognize customer intent will enable digital businesses to increase their profitability by up to 15%.
+According to Gartner, by 2020, smart personalization engines, used to recognize customer intent, will enable digital businesses to increase their profitability by up to 15 percent.

-“a project being tested at USAA uses this technique.
+AI Business also found that a project being tested at financial services company USAA uses this technique.
 It involves an AI technology built by Saffron, now a division of Intel.

 Analysing thousands of factors allows the matching of broad patterns of customer behavior to those of individual members.

-The AI has so far helped USAA improve its guess rate from 50% to 88%, increasingly knowing how users will next contact and for what products.
+The AI has so far helped USAA improve its guess rate from 50 to 88 percent, increasingly knowing how users will next contact and for what products."

-But there’s more.
-Most omnichannel platforms allow you to engage with your customers in real-time via chats, video and of course, through a co-browsing experience.
+Most omnichannel platforms allow you to engage with your customers in real-time via chats or video, and even through screen sharing and cobrowsing.

-There are few handy tools out there that help you with integrate both live chat and chatbots on your website — acquire is one of them.
+There are some handy tools out there to help you integrate both live chat and chatbots into your website — Acquire is one of them.

-With acquire’s chatbot solutions, you can delight your customers.
-People love exploring it.
+With Acquire’s chatbot solutions, you have the power to delight your customers.
 A study by Business Insider revealed that about 44% of U.S. consumers prefer chatbots over humans for customer communication.

-Every forward-thinking brand will definitely want to embrace this marketing strategy as it can lead to customer satisfaction, generate more conversions, and increase business’ revenue.
+Every forward-thinking brand will need to embrace this approach if they want to create customer satisfaction, generate more conversions, and increase their revenue.